automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_12/README.md

 # AutoRemediation for the Lacework Policy AWS_CIS_1_12

 ## Description
+Ensure no root account access key exists (Scored)

-The "root" account has unrestricted access to all resources in the AWS account.
-It is highly recommended that the use of this account be avoided.
+The root account is the most privileged user in an AWS account.
+AWS Access Keys provide programmatic access to a given AWS account.
+It is recommended that all access keys associated with the root account be removed.

 **Rationale:**
-The "root" account is the most privileged AWS account.
-Minimizing the use of this account and adopting the principle of least privilege for access management will reduce the risk of accidental changes and unintended disclosure of highly privileged credentials
+Removing access keys associated with the root account limits vectors by which the account can be compromised.
+Additionally, removing the root access keys encourages the creation and use of role based accounts that are least privileged.

 ### Severity
 Critical